douwevandermeij/fractal-roles/README.md

 ```

 We will now dive deeper into permissions, but the way to verify a user's payload stays the same.

+**Fractal Roles** plays very well together with **Fractal Tokens**.
+The TokenService can convert a token into a ready to use `payload`.
+For more information on how to use tokens, please check out the [Fractal Tokens](https://github.com/douwevandermeij/fractal-tokens) package.

 ### Fine-grained permissions